Nasdanika/core/graph/readme.md

     * ${javadoc/org.nasdanika.graph.processor.RegistryEntry RegistryEntry} - field or method to inject a matching registry entry.
 * Node processors:
     * ${javadoc/org.nasdanika.graph.processor.IncomingEndpoint IncomingEndpoint} - field or method to inject a matching incoming endpoint.
-    * ${javadoc/org.nasdanika.graph.processor.IncomingEndpoints IncomingEndpoints} - field or method to inject a map of incoming connections to their endpoints.
+    * ${javadoc/org.nasdanika.graph.processor.IncomingEndpoints IncomingEndpoints} - field or method to inject a map of incoming connections to their endpoints completion stages.
     * ${javadoc/org.nasdanika.graph.processor.IncomingHandler IncomingHandler} - field or method to obtain a handler for an incoming connection.
     * ${javadoc/org.nasdanika.graph.processor.IncomingHandlerConsumers IncomingHandlerConsumers} - field or method to inject a map of incoming connections to ${javadoc/java.util.function.Consumer consumers} of handlers.
     * ${javadoc/org.nasdanika.graph.processor.OutgoingEndpoint OutgoingEndpoint} - field or method to inject a matching outgoing endpoint.
-    * ${javadoc/org.nasdanika.graph.processor.OutgoingEndpoints OutgoingEndpoints} - field or method to inject a map of outgoing connections to their endpoints.
+    * ${javadoc/org.nasdanika.graph.processor.OutgoingEndpoints OutgoingEndpoints} - field or method to inject a map of outgoing connections to their endpoints completion stages.
     * ${javadoc/org.nasdanika.graph.processor.OutgoingHandler OutgoingHandler} - field or method to obtain a handler for an outgoing connection.
     * ${javadoc/org.nasdanika.graph.processor.OutgoingHandlerConsumers OutgoingHandlerConsumers} - field or method to inject a map of outgoing connections to consumers of handlers.
 * Connection processors: